JakeSSRN/LLM-Wiki/README.md

 **Special tokens** - denote structure and organization of inputs, direct the model towards certain tasks or behaviors, etc. Essentially brief annotations to help the model understand how to view and use the input.

+**CFG (Classifier-Free Guidance)** - to add.

 # Instruction Formats
 The format in which instruction-following training data was appended.
 This whole thing is a mess, and is in dire need of standardization / unification.

 Using a format the model wasn’t trained for will produce poor outputs.

 I really don’t want to sort through this crap.
 I’m not even sure how to use instruction formats properly.
 A reddit post that details some of it can be found in the second half of this post: https://www.reddit.com/r/Oobabooga/comments/19480dr/how_to_train_your_dra_model/